 Benefits of Eating Pine Cones

-What Animal Eats Pine Cones?
+What Animals Will Eat Pine Cones?

 The Role of Pine Cones in the Forest Ecosystem